Neijwiert/C-C-Renegade-EvacPlugin/README.md

 GameObject *evacPerson2 = Commands->Create_Object("GDI_MiniGunner_0", Vector3())
 Commands->Attach_Script(evacPerson2, "GK_Evac_Person", StringClass::getFormattedString("%d", evacMonitorId));

-Then all you need to do is send a custom to the evac monitor GK_CUSTOM_EVENT_EVAC_INITIATE_EVAC
+Then all you need to do is send a custom to the evac monitor GK_CUSTOM_EVENT_EVAC_INITIATE_EVAC.
+The evac will take place at the location of the monitor.

 I based this on the logic of the evacuations in M01 and I improved it.
 The scripts should be singleplayer compatible.
 (Save/Loading working).
 You also have the ability to cancel an ongoing evacuation with the custom GK_CUSTOM_EVENT_EVAC_CANCEL_EVAC.